nathancahill/mimicdb/README.md

 #### Python Implementation of MimicDB

-Python works with the Boto library.
+The Python implementation of MimicDB works with the Boto library and several different backends including Redis.

 #### Installation

 By default, MimicDB requires Redis (although other backends can be used instead).

 ```
+$ pip install boto
 $ pip install redis
 $ pip install mimicdb
 ```